adiman1/yellowcab-data-orchestrator/readme.md

 ## 📝 Dataset and Purpose

+We are using the Annual Trips Done Raw datasets provided by unnamed yellow taxi Technology Service Providers (TSPs).

-The **NYC Taxi Trip dataset** contains detailed records of taxi rides in New York City, including:
+The **NYC Taxi Trip datasets** contains detailed records of taxi rides in New York City, including:

 - **Trip details:** pickup/dropoff timestamps, locations, trip distance
 - **Fare information:** fare amount, tip, total amount, and payment type
 - **Vendor information:** vendor ID, rate code, and other metadata
 - **Purpose:** Ideal for analyzing ride patterns, fare trends, outlier detection, and city-wide transportation insights
 - **Source:** Publicly available from the **NYC Taxi & Limousine Commission (TLC)**

-We are using the Annual Trips Done Raw datasets by an anonymous yellow taxi Technology Service Providers (TSPs).

 These datasets are **large scale and time series oriented**, making it perfect for demonstrating **ETL pipelines, cross platform orchestration, and big data analytics**.